-Like most people, you probably don’t consider long-term care insurance until you need it.
+Like most people, you probably don’t consider long-term care insurance until needed.
 But, unfortunately, by that time, it is often too late.
 The good news is that LTC insurance can be a valuable asset for anyone, regardless of age or health status.
-This beginner’s guide will discuss the basics of long-term care insurance and how it can help you protect your finances if you need long-term care services.
+This beginner’s guide will discuss the basics of long-term care insurance and how it can help protect your finances if you need long-term care services.

 - What Does Long-Term Care Insurance Cover?